getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 * [pipboylib](https://github.com/rgbkrk/pipboylib)
 * [pipboyrelay](https://github.com/rgbkrk/pipboyrelay)

-The second one, `pipboyrelay`, is a cli tool you can use to dump data yourself that relies on `pipboylib`.
+The second one, `pipboyrelay`, is a CLI tool that you can use to dump data yourself that relies on `pipboylib`.

 ### The pip boy relay

-You're able to run the relay directly yourself if you have a few things:
+You can run the relay directly yourself if you have a few things:

 * Fallout 4 for the PC or PS4.
 (XBONE has not been diagnosed)
-* pip boy app for Android or iOS
+* The pip boy app for Android or iOS
-* pip boy app enabled in-game on Fallout 4
+* The pip boy app enabled in-game on Fallout 4
-* nodejs, npm
+* Node.js and npm

-With node and `npm` setup you can install pipboyrelay as a CLI tool:
+With Node.js and `npm` set up you can install `pipboyrelay` as a CLI tool:

 ```
 npm install -g pipboyrelay
 ```

-Now run the pipboy relay at the command line:
+Now run the `pipboyrelay` at the command line:

 ```
 $ pipboyrelay